iainbeeston/rack-objectspace/README.md

 ## Getting Started

-After installing the gem, insert rack-profiler into your middleware stack:
+After installing the gem, insert rack-objectspace into your middleware stack:

 ~~~
-config.middleware.insert_after ActionDispatch::Static, Rack::Profiler, store: Moneta.new(:Redis)
+config.middleware.insert_after ActionDispatch::Static, Rack::Objectspace, store: Moneta.new(:Redis)
 ~~~

-I'd recommend installing rack-profiler as low as you can in your stack.
+I'd recommend installing rack-objectspace as low as you can in your stack.
 Preferably only requests that hit your own application code should be profiled.

 ## Warnings